Katy Keene: Supporting cast

 Katy has a redheaded, bespectacled younger sister.
 In the original Woggon 1950s series, Katy's sister was a mischievous child around seven years old and known only as "Sis, the Candy Kid".
 In the 1980s, she was drawn as a tween or a young teen and received the name Melissa, but was still almost always called "Sis".
 In the short-lived 2000s series, her given name was Mackenzie.
 No explanation for the name change was given, although it may be due to the obscurity of the 1980s name.
 Regardless, her real name is almost never mentioned and to both readers and characters, she is always called "Sis".
 When Katy and her sister were re-introduced in 2020, her sister's name was revealed to actually be "Sis Keene", short for "Sissy Keene", instead of "Sis" just being a nickname like it previously was.

 Originally, the 1950s Katy was 21 years old and Sis was about seven years old.
 In subsequent series, Katy is roughly the same age, but Sis was reimagined as being around 15 and has been so ever since.
 By this point, Katy had already been discovered in college.
 After going to work as an aspiring Broadway star, she became very successful in her modeling and acting career, so she became her sister's legal guardian.

 Katy has had many recurring boyfriends over the years, the most famous of which are the redheaded and muscular boxer K.O.
 Kelly and his rich blond rival Randy Van Ronson.
 They were not often seen regularly in the 1980s when Katy dated the Latino airline pilot and talented dancer Ramon Ramirez and the Arnold Schwarzenegger parody Arnold Horsenlegger.
 However, K.O. and Randy became her main love interests again in the 2000s.

-Katy's rival in her career and love life is the wealthy and snobby blonde Gloria Grandbilt and her best friend is the superstitious redhead Lucki Lorelei.
-Both Gloria and Lucki are also successful models, with the levelheaded brunette Katy rounding out the trio.
+Katy's rival in her career and love life is a wealthy woman named Gloria Grandbilt and her best friend, Lucki Lorelei.
+The two are models, with Katy rounding out the trio.